-The funding a recovery plan also spurred biologists and partners to count and band eaglets and to monitor contaminants.
-Through these efforts, eagle populations have taken flight in Wisconsin: the number of eagle pairs has grown from only 108 eagle pairs in 1973 to 1,337 breeding pairs in Wisconsin in 2012!
+The funding and recovery plan also spurred biologists and partners to count and band eaglets and to monitor contaminants.
+Through these efforts, eagle populations have taken flight in Wisconsin: the number of eagle pairs has grown from 108 eagle pairs in 1973 to a record 1,343 breeding pairs in Wisconsin in 2013!

 The work continues...

 Today DNR and partners work to protect nests.
-Learn more about the current distribution and status of the eagle on the Bureau of Endangered Resources Bald Eagle web page.
+Learn more about the current distribution and status of the eagle on the Bureau of Conservation Heritage Bald Eagle web page.

 Bald Eagle Watching Days

 - Jan.
 18, Alma,

 - Jan.
 25, Kaukauna, other Fox Valley sites Eagle Days on the Fox River